Implementing the Robust Design in RMark

 f0:session6 -2.0558175 0.3328917 -2.7082852 -1.4033499

-The beta table gives you all parameter estimates on the logit scale with standard errors and confidence intervals.
-The row names map directly to the model equations: S:(Intercept) is \(\beta_0\), S:body_condition is \(\beta_1\), p:(Intercept) is \(\alpha_0\), p:temp is \(\alpha_1\).
+The beta table hands you every parameter estimate on the logit scale, along with standard errors and confidence intervals.
+The row names line up straight with the model equations: S:(Intercept) is \(\beta_0\), S:body_cond is \(\beta_1\), p:(Intercept) is \(\alpha_0\), and p:temp is \(\alpha_1\).

 Visualising the results

-Step 2: Build a sequence of covariate values and generate predictions on the logit scale. - Create a vector of evenly spaced values spanning the range of your covariate.
-For each value \(x\), calculate \(\beta_0 + \beta_1 \times x\).
-This gives you the predicted value on the logit scale across the range of the covariate.
+Step two: build a covariate sequence and predict on the logit scale.
+Make a vector of evenly spaced values covering the range of your covariate.
+For each value \(x\), work out \(\beta_0 + \beta_1 \times x\).
+That’s your prediction on the logit scale, right across the range.

-Step 3: Calculate uncertainty using the delta method. - The confidence interval cannot be calculated by simply adding and subtracting 1.96 standard errors from the prediction, because the prediction combines two uncertain quantities: the intercept and the slope.
-The delta method accounts for both.
-The variance of \(\beta_0 + \beta_1 \times x\) on the logit scale is:
+Step three: get the uncertainty, using the delta method.
+You can’t just add and subtract 1.96 standard errors from the prediction, because the prediction is stitched together from two uncertain things at once, the intercept and the slope.
+The delta method deals with both.
+On the logit scale the variance of \(\beta_0 + \beta_1 \times x\) is:

 \(\text{Var} = \text{SE}_{\beta_0}^2 + x^2 \times \text{SE}_{\beta_1}^2 + 2x \times \text{Cov}(\beta_0, \beta_1)\)

-The covariance term \(\text{Cov}(\beta_0, \beta_1)\) comes from the variance-covariance matrix of the model ( rd_fit$results$beta.vcv), indexed by the row and column positions of the two parameters in the beta table.
+That covariance term \(\text{Cov}(\beta_0, \beta_1)\) comes out of the model’s variance-covariance matrix (rd_fit$results$beta.vcv), indexed by where the two parameters sit in the beta table.

 Survival as a function of body condition